 RESTORE+: Addressing Landscape Restoration on Degraded Land in Indonesia and Brazil

 The project supports sustainable land use planning in the degraded landscapes of partner countries.
-In Indonesia, for example, it combines mapping campaigns (implemented by the local population) with land use and supply chain modelling.
+In Indonesia, it combines mapping campaigns (implemented by the local population) with land use and supply chain modelling.
 In this way, the project identifies areas that are suitable for restoration and sustainable use.
-At the same time, it also analyses the effects on production, biodiversity, greenhouse gas emissions and society.
+It also analyses the effects on production, biodiversity, greenhouse gas emissions and society.
 In Brazil, the project supports existing technologies for land monitoring & modelling and the implementation of the Bonn Challenge.
-It also contributed to the development of the ERPD (Emission Reductions Program Document), which was submitted to the FCPF (Forest Carbon Partnership Facility) for the South Cameroon REDD+ programme.
+It also contributed to the development of the ERPD (Emission Reductions Program Document), which was submitted to the FCPF for the South Cameroon REDD+ programme.
 The project strengthens the South-South cooperation of the countries in terms of modelling, policy making and the monitoring of land use and degradation.
 The tools support the certification and transparency of sustainably oriented supply chains.

 State of implementation/results

-- Since successfully launching the first campaign, close to 1000 active contributors and universities across the country participated in the activities which resulted in close to 4 million interpretations of high-resolution satellite images that will be used for mapping Indonesia’s restoration potential.
+- Since successfully launching the first campaign, more than 1000 active contributors and universities across the country participated in the activities, which resulted in more than 4 million interpretations of high-resolution satellite images that will be used for mapping Indonesia’s restoration potential.

 - All details on the publications and further information can be found on the project website: www.restoreplus.org